How to Prepare for and Escape a House Fire

 Smoking

-when left too close to furniture or other combustibles
+can ignite fire when placed too close to furniture or other combustible materials.

 House Safety